Extreme sizes in the Gibbs-type exchangeable random partitions: Ordered sizes in the Gibbs partition

 \section{Ordered sizes in the Gibbs partition}

 It is straightforward to obtain some explicit distributional results on the ordered sizes in the Gibbs partition of the form (\ref{Gibbs}) in terms of the associated partial Bell polynomials.
+Denote the descending order statistics of the block sizes by $|A_{(1)}|,...,|A_{(|\Pi_n|)}|$, where $|A_{(1)}|\ge|A_{(2)}|\ge\cdots\ge|A_{(|\Pi_n|)}|$.
 The distribution of the number of blocks in (\ref{Gibbs_multi}) follows immediately \cite{GnedinPitman2005}

 The conditional distribution given the number of blocks is

 In statistical mechanics this is a microcanonical Gibbs distribution function whose number of microstates of a block of size $j$ is $w_j$ \cite{BerestyckiPitman2007}.
 For Gibbs partitions the number of blocks is the sufficient statistics for $v$-weights.
 By virtue of the sufficiency, discussion on the ordered sizes reduces to enumeration of microstates of the microcanonical Gibbs distribution which fulfills a given condition.
 The definitions of the associated partial Bell polynomials introduced in the previous section were defined by such enumeration.
 For example, the distribution of the largest size conditioned by the number of blocks is